saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-slurm/README.md

 ENV LD_LIBRARY_PATH=/var/lib/tcpxo/lib64:$LD_LIBRARY_PATH
 ```

-3. Update `setup_nemo.sh` to use the latest NeMo container
+3. Update `setup_nemo.sh` to use the latest NeMo container.
+This will submit a Slurm job to a A3 Mega VM for building a new [squash file](https://github.com/NVIDIA/enroot/blob/master/doc/image-format.md) using the container image to allow [Enroot](https://github.com/NVIDIA/enroot) and [Pyxis](https://github.com/NVIDIA/pyxis) to run container workloads on Slurm.

 ```
 #!/bin/bash